kovasap/market_trading_game/design.md

 1. The total point number of resources you take in a trade must be less than or equal to the total point number of resources you give.
-1. If **zero** of a resource is in the market, its value is **doubled**.
+1. If **zero** of a resource is in the market, its value is its existing value plus one.
 This applied when giving the first resource to the market and taking the last resource.
 1. A resource can only ever have up to **four** copies in the market.
 If there exist four copies, the market is **flooded** and cannot accept any more.